You Are Never Too Old for a Mother Daughter Trip

 Travel has a lot of benefits, but could it actually cure arthritis?
 Who really knows, but the whole time we were in Ireland my mom felt great.
 We were both relieved and happy that she decided to go instead of letting her arthritis stop her.
 I personally believe that because she was more active than normal, it was actually good for her.

 I was recently reading some survey results from the Arthritis Foundation about living with arthritis and came across this data – “more than half of people with arthritis cut back on travel and lifestyle”.
-However according to our non-scientific study in Ireland maybe they shouldn’t be cutting back on travel!
-With a few minor changes like slowing down, getting wheelchair assistance at the airport, and hiring a local guide that really knew the area – travel doesn’t have to be something you cut back on.
+However, according to our non-scientific study in Ireland, maybe they shouldn’t be cutting back on travel!
+With a few minor changes like slowing down, getting wheelchair assistance at the airport, and hiring a local guide who really knew the area – travel doesn’t have to be something you cut back on.

 Arthritis Foundation as a Resource